 With respect to the retention objective, the Committee considers an executive's base salary to be the most critical component.
-Acting primarily on the basis of recommendations of the chief executive officer, the Committee determines whether to adjust other officers' base salaries annually, with typical adjustments ranging from zero (applicable to most of the Company's executive officers from 2017 to the present) to as much as a 10% increase from the prior year's rate.
+Acting primarily on the basis of recommendations of the chief executive officer, the Committee adjusts other officers' base salaries annually, with the adjustment generally consisting of a 2% to 10% increase from the prior year's rate.
 Where exceptional circumstances apply, such as recruitment of a new executive officer, a promotion to executive officer status or a special need to retain an individual officer, the chief executive officer may recommend, and the Committee may approve, a larger increase.

 The Company's general approach in setting the annual compensation of its named executive officers is to set those officers' base compensation by reference to their base rates for the preceding year.
-During the year ended December 2019, the Company's chief executive officer, Charles E. Bradley, Jr., received \$995,000 in base salary.
-In setting that rate in the first quarter of 2019, the Committee considered the base salary rate that the Company had paid in the prior year (\$995,000), the desirability of ensuring retention of the services of the Company's incumbent chief executive officer, the Company's financial performance, and the levels of chief executive officer compensation prevailing among other financial services companies.
-The Committee considered whether to adjust officers' base compensation for 2019, and determined not to increase the base rate for the chief executive officer or the other named executive officers.
+During the year ended December 2020, the Company's chief executive officer, Charles E. Bradley, Jr., received \$995,000 in base salary.
+In setting that rate in the first quarter of 2020, the Committee considered the base salary rate that the Company had paid in the prior year (\$995,000), the desirability of providing an annual increase, the desirability of ensuring retention of the services of the Company's incumbent chief executive officer, the Company's financial performance, and the levels of chief executive officer compensation prevailing among other financial services companies.
+The Committee considered whether to adjust officers' base compensation for 2020, and determined not to increase the base rate for the chief executive officer, nor generally for the other named executive officers.
+The Committee did approve an upward adjustment of somewhat under 2% to Ms. Robinson's base rate, making hers equal to Ms. Straten's.